Geetansh431/Muzer-SaaS-Platform/README.md

 # Song Voting Queue

-This is a **Song Voting Queue** web application built with **Next.js**.
-Users can submit YouTube links to add videos to a collaborative queue, vote on them, and view the most popular videos in the playlist.
-The app allows for seamless video queue management and voting in a fun, interactive way.
+A web application for groups/offices to play music together.
+Users can vote for the next song to be played from a playlist, and the song with the most votes is played next.
+This app is ideal for use in college groups, offices, or social gatherings where music is always playing and everyone wants to have a say in the next song.

 ## Getting Started